Kid Row Prospectus

 Craft Lake City does not take any money from commission or sales of Kid Row products during the course of the Festival.
 Sales taxes for items sold during the festival are required to be paid separately as the Festival qualifies as a special one-time event.
 Parents and legal guardians, please note that the Utah State Tax Commission will send tax forms to you about a week after the festival.
 You must complete these forms on behalf of your Kid Row artisan and file sales taxes on the kid artisan’s sales in order to participate.
 Parents and guardians may choose to file these forms in their own name, or in the name of their Kid Row artisan.

 Kid Row makers will manage the final sales of their products in their own online stores (don’t worry, Craft Lake City will provide tips for this!) and Kid Row artisans and their parents will oversee the shipping of their items in a timely manner.

 Exhibitor Responsibilities & Safety

-By applying and accepting Craft Lake City’s invitation, all exhibiting artists agree to comply with Craft Lake City, Craft Lake City DIY Festival and Gallivan Plaza rules & regulations.
+By applying and accepting Craft Lake City’s invitation, all exhibiting artists agree to comply with Craft Lake City and Craft Lake City DIY Festival rules & regulations.

 Parents and guardians of selected Kid Row artisans agree that images and information submitted through the application (with the exception of last names and contact information) may be used by Craft Lake City in promotional materials.
 Parents or guardians of selected kid artisans understand that any photos or video taken of guardians and Kid Row exhibitors by Craft Lake City staff, volunteers, or contractors at the public festival is the property of Craft Lake City, and can be reproduced and used/edited by Craft Lake City for documentary, educational, promotional, and other purposes.